shuckster/solv-sh/README.md

 ## Supported syntax:

-`solv.sh` essentially tries to make its input [bc](https://linux.die.net/man/1/bc) friendly (which it uses internally) while adding support for the following tokens:
+`solv-sh` essentially tries to make its input [bc](https://linux.die.net/man/1/bc) friendly (which it uses internally) while adding support for the following tokens: